chrisbalmer/homelab-deployment/README.md

 - [ ] Support remote state
 - [ ] Work out PanOS change management
 - [ ] Utilize netbox for variables for specific instances
+- [X] Switch to a dynamic inventory
+- [ ] Add RKE configs to build out the k8s cluster
+- [ ] Add PanOS configs for BGP with k8s cluster
+- [ ] Add MetalLB manifests for BGP with PanOS